CDSoft/pp/README.md

 OS support
 ==========

 PP is meant to be portable and multi platform.
-To be OS agnostic, the use free script languages is strongly recommended.
+To be OS agnostic, the use of free script languages is strongly recommended.
 For instance, bash scripts are preferred to proprietary closed languages because they can run on any platform.
 It is standard on Linux and pretty well supported on Windows (Cygwin, MSYS/Mingw, Git Bash, BusyBox, ...).
 Python is also a good choice.

 Anyway, if some documents require portability and specific tools, PP provides some macros to detect the OS (`!os`, `!arch`).
 E.g.: